AdobeDocs/experience-manager-cloud-service.en/help/forms/custom-function-core-component-scope-function.md

 ---
 title: Intoduction to scope objects in custom functions
-description: AEM Forms support scope objects in custom functions which is passed as a last argument to functions when rule is executed.
+description: Form supports scope objects in custom functions which is passed as a last argument to functions when rule is executed.
 keywords: scope objects in custom functions, global objects, field objects.
 feature: Adaptive Forms, Core Components
 role: User, Developer